The Client Sessions List

 - Search in First (10, 100, 500, 1000, or all sessions): To select the number of most recent sessions to search in.

-- Search in output (Linux) checkbox: To include Linux command output in the search.
+- Search in output (Linux) checkbox: To include Linux command output response data in the search.

-- Search keystrokes: To include keystrokes in the search.
+- Search clipboard data: To include clipboard operations in the search.